taylorjbritt/fraudcasestudy/readme.md

 ## 3. Feature Modeling  <a name="features"></a>

 Of the initial 43 non-target columns, 16 were used for features modeling in some fashion.
-We decided to drop columns with information that we wouldn't really have access too, like if the event had a payee (this seemed to get blocked from happening with a fraudulent event)
+We decided to drop columns with information that we wouldn't really have access too, like if the event had a named payee (this seemed to get blocked from happening with a fraudulent event) and what type of payment was made (likewise.)

 ### Country and Email